statsbylopez/mlopez/content/post/2018-08-12-lessons-hidden-in-sports-betting-markets.md

 - Part IV: On schedule strength (or why the Orioles should have traded Manny Machado to the Dodgers for a spot in the NL West)

+Hopefully you'll be able to use these posts to learn a bit of insight into how each sports leagues compare to one another, and how various factors can play a major role in team success.